tutorialhorizon/react-tagged-input/README.md

 # react-tagged-input

-Convert your ordinary text fields with a component that lets you render tags for each input word.
+A react component that lets you enter text and converts them to tags.

 See the component proptypes in the src/ directory any more options.